Tips on desk setup for perfect posture

 Shoulder tightness

-A feeling that you can’t sit up strait
+A feeling that you can’t sit up straight

 Pain in between the shoulder blades